Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Update a thread

-Use `update` method to update a thread's properties `threadId` is the unique ID of the thread.
+Use the `update` method to update a thread's properties.

-`UpdateChatThreadRequest` is the model to pass
+- `UpdateChatThreadRequest` is the model to pass to this method.
-`topic` is used to describe the change of the thread topic
+- `topic` is used to give a thread a new topic.

-- Use `topic` to give thread a new topic;
+- `chatThreadId` is the unique ID of the thread.

 ```swift
  let thread = UpdateChatThreadRequest(